This easy recipe for 100% whole wheat rolls results in soft, tender, fluffy homemade rolls that are packed full of whole grains and kissed with honey.

 Storing Homemade Rolls

-More Homemade Breads and Doughs
+More Homemade Bread and Dough Recipes

 - Homemade Whole Wheat Pizza Dough

 - Homemade Italian Bread

 If you enjoyed this recipe for whole wheat rolls, I would love for you to leave a comment and review below.